Zedoman/---/readme.md

 1. Ramayan – The epic of Lord Rama and Raavan’s saga.
 2. Shiv Purana – Ancient scripture about Lord Shiva and Raavan’s connection.
 3. Jain Ramayan – A unique perspective on Raavan’s story in Jain mythology.
-4. Llama2 – The backbone of the chatbot, providing state-of-the-art AI response generation.
+4. Llama3 – The backbone of the chatbot, providing state-of-the-art AI response generation.
-5. Replicate – For giving us the API that powers this experience.
+5. Groq API – For giving us the API that powers this experience.

 ## ⚡ Why You’ll Love It
-1. Immersive Experience: Feel the weight of Raavan's wisdom and philosophy as you converse.
-2. Learn About Raavan: Get answers to burning questions that only a king like him can answer.
-3. Be a Mythology Enthusiast: Whether you're a Ramayan expert or a curious learner, this chatbot provides new insights every time.
-4. Sleek Interface: A modern, minimalistic, and user-friendly design to make your conversation flow without interruptions.
+🔥 Step Into the Mind of Raavan – Engage in deep, thought-provoking conversations with the legendary King of Lanka, a warrior, scholar, and Shiva’s greatest devotee.

+👑 Wisdom Like Never Before – Unlock powerful insights from Raavan’s lost scriptures, ancient Vedic texts, and battle-forged philosophy.

+📖 Experience the Epics Firsthand – Whether you're a mythology geek or a curious seeker, get unparalleled perspectives straight from the pages of the Ramayan, Jain Ramayan, and Shiv Purana.

+🕶️ Badass Yet Scholarly – Raavan doesn’t sugarcoat.
+His words are bold, unapologetic, and filled with the fire of ten heads—just as they should be.

+💡 Smart, Fluid, and Engaging – A seamless, beautifully designed interface that makes mythology feel alive, blending knowledge with a modern AI-powered experience.

+🔮 More Than Just a Chatbot – Ask for astrological insights, decode ancient mantras, and experience a storytelling mode where Raavan narrates his past with unmatched intensity.

+🚀 Unlock the Forbidden – Dive into Raavan’s occult knowledge, Vedic astrology, and the mystical teachings hidden for centuries.

 ## 💬 Let the Conversations Begin!
 Raavan is waiting...
 Ask him anything.
 Whether it's about his devotion, strategies, controversial actions, or his knowledge, you’re in for a ride of a lifetime.

-## 🔗 Links
-#### Blog: How to Build This AI Chatbot
-#### Replicate API
-#### Streamlit Documentation
 ## 🔥 Get ready for some spicy conversations with the king of Lanka!